Ionic Vue

 npm install @alan-ai/cordova-plugin-alan-voice --save

-3. Install the Alan Web Component package:
+3. Install the Alan AI Web Component package:

 Terminal